-Efficient revenue growth is king for a B2B SaaS scaleup valuation and building organically the right VP Sales and Revenue Leadership should be a must have as soon as it becomes appropriate.
+Efficient revenue growth is the North Star to follow for a B2B SaaS scaleup valuation and building organically the right VP Sales and Revenue Leadership is fundamental as soon as it becomes appropriate.

 “70% of SaaS First VP Sales don’t make it to 12 Months.
 It’s one of the most common, and also most devastating mishires in startups.”
-2013 quote by Jason Lemkin and it seems still actual today.
+This is a dated quote by Jason Lemkin and it is still very actual today.

-Survey of Pavilion (formerly Revenue Collective) found out that the average tenure for commercial leaders has fallen under 18 months for growth companies, in both US and EU.
-Other industry sources show the same kind of insight as well.
+A Pavilion survey (formerly Revenue Collective) found out that the average tenure for commercial leaders has fallen under 18 months for growth companies and it keeps on falling in both US and EU.
+Other industry sources show the same kind of insight.

 In mainland Europe it has been a common practice for promising startups to raise Seed or Series A rounds between 1 and 15 million € from Venture Capital firms and go straight away all in for hiring a superstar pedigreed VP: the Maradona or Michael Jordan of Sales VPs.